appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

 Applies rounded corners to the outer edge of the widget.
-If JavaScript is enabled, you can specify a valid [CSS border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius)](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) to adjust the radius of the corners.
+To control the border radius programmatically, click the **JS** button to enable JavaScript and specify a valid [CSS border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) to adjust the radius of the corners.

 </dd>